Business Context

 Additional Benefits

-What Rewards Became
+What The Rewards Program Became

 Spoiler, the loyalty program was scrapped.